Driven Brands Holdings Inc. (DRVN) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., April 6, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Driven Brands Holdings Inc. ("Driven Brands" or the "Company") (NASDAQ: DRVN).
+LOS ANGELES, April 8, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Driven Brands Holdings Inc. ("Driven Brands" or the "Company") (NASDAQ: DRVN).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN DRIVEN BRANDS HOLDINGS INC. (DRVN), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MAY 8, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?